Edwina S. Uehara

 After receiving undergraduate degrees in Spanish and English Literature from Eastern Washington University (summa cum laude) and an MSW from the University of Michigan School of Social Work, Dr. Uehara earned a PhD and completed NIMH post-doctoral training in mental health research at the University of Chicago School of Social Service Administration.

-Dr. Uehara’s practice career began in the early 1970s in Eastern Washington, where she worked as a community development specialist in rural school districts serving American Indian, Mexican-American and African-American students and families.
-Moving to Chicago, Illinois, after obtaining her master’s degree, she practiced in the areas of community development, mental health program development, and community-based advocacy research.
+Dr. Uehara’s career began in Eastern Washington where she worked as a community development specialist in rural school districts serving American Indian, Mexican-American and African-American students and families.

 Moving to Chicago, Ill., she worked in community development, mental health program development and community-based advocacy research before serving as assistant director and executive director of the Taylor Institute.
 From 1994–2007 she served on the faculty at the National Research Center on Asian American Mental Health at the University of California, Los Angeles/Davis.